afterhours.

 to light, and I asked their opinions on personalized learning.

-highlights were how human interaction and communication were essential in learning, and how non-academic subjects were just as important as academic ones.
+One of the main highlights were how human interaction and communication were essential in learning, and how non-academic subjects were just as important as academic ones.

 Surveys